Delaware Court Records

 What are Delaware Juvenile Court Records?

-Delaware Juvenile Court Records include case files and reports of cases brought before the Delaware Family Court.
-These records concern the unlawful acts committed by or committed against any person below 18 years of age.
-Article 10.
-Del.
-C § 1002 states that any person below the age of 18 is not considered a criminal and cannot be charged with a crime in any other court apart from the Family Court.
-However, in the case of a traffic violation or any other criminal offenses as stated in Title 11 Chapter 5 of the State of Delaware Statutory Code, a young person below 18 years will be made to face trial in an adult court.
-The second part states that a child below the age of 10 could not be charged with any act of delinquency or a crime unless such child is proven competent.
-Although there is no separate Juvenile Court for juvenile matters, there is a Juvenile Process by which all courts in Delaware trying juvenile matters must follow.
+However, in the case of a traffic violation or any other criminal offenses as stated in Title 11, Chapter 5 of the State of Delaware Statutory Code, a young person below 18 years may be made to face trial in an adult court.
+The second part states that a child below the age of 10 could not be charged with any act of delinquency or a crime unless such a child is proven competent.
+Although there is no separate juvenile court for juvenile matters, there is a juvenile process that all courts in Delaware trying juvenile matters must follow.
 Delaware Family Court Rules and Procedures guide the Family Court in the dispensation of justice on juvenile issues.
-The responsibility of recording, filing, and maintenance of Juvenile records is placed upon the Family Court.
+The responsibility of recording, filing, and maintaining Juvenile records is placed upon the Family Court.

 What Information is Contained in a Delaware Juvenile Record?